 AECC provides an annual report to EFGC, alongside reports on relevant issues to University Teaching Committee, University Research Committee and University Partnerships and Enterprise Committee.

 The University's Ethics Framework Governance Committee (EFGC) is a sub-committee of Council, with delegated authority to oversee the effectiveness of the governance of the Ethics Framework of the University.
-Whilst Council has ultimate responsibility for ethical compliance, the primary remit of EFGC is to advance, review and seek Council approval for the ethical dimensions and implications of institutional and corporate activities undertaken on behalf of University.
-It was also seek periodic assurance on the effectiveness of ethical arrangements for research, teaching and learning and other academic-focussed areas as overseen by Senate and its sub-committees.
+While Council has ultimate responsibility for ethical compliance, the primary remit of EFGC is to advance, review and seek Council approval for the ethical dimensions and implications of institutional and corporate activities undertaken on behalf of University.
+It will also seek periodic assurance on the effectiveness of ethical arrangements for research, teaching and learning and other academic-focused areas as overseen by Senate and its sub-committees.

 The main outcomes of the Committee's oversight on behalf of Council are: [a] upholding and safeguarding the values and commitments of the University [b] by seeking assurance, ensuring principles and practices are compliant with the law and spirit of activities undertaken at, and in the name of, the University [c] protecting colleagues undertaking such activities from harm or disrepute.

 The specific functions of the Committee in delivering its remit and achieving its outcomes are:

 i. to consider on behalf of Council, the interpretation and implications of external statutory, regulatory requirements or policy guidance relating to ethical or social responsibility matters for the University, and seek assurance on how effectively they are implemented and understood in the University;